katieli1/katieli1/README.md

 ### Writing 📝

-I'm a freelance writer and current contributer to The Brown Daily Herald, Brown University’s independent student newspaper.
+I'm a freelance writer and current contributer to The Brown Daily Herald, Brown’s independent student newspaper.
 Some favorite articles I’ve written include a [BDH article](https://www.browndailyherald.com/article/2023/04/u-fli-students-discuss-challenges-financial-obstructions-to-studying-abroad) on Brown’s lack of financial aid to low-income students studying abroad and a [Business Insider feature](https://www.businessinsider.com/art-historians-experts-artists-think-nfts-2021-4) on what art historians think of NFTs.